section-engineering-education/engineering-education/content/articles/understanding-and-implementing-graphs-in-java/index.md

 - [Depth-first traversal and its implementation](#depth-first-traversal-and-its-implementation)
 - [Breadth-first traversal and its implementation](#breadth-first-traversal-and-its-implementation)

-### Understanding graphs in Java
+### Understanding graphs in java
-A graph data structure holds data that is related like a network of people or cities and is made up of nodes which are vertices.
-The linkages are formed as a connection of a vertex another forming edges
+A graph data structure holds data related to a network of people or cities.
+It is made up of nodes that are vertices.
+The formation of the linkages is a connection of a vertex to another forming edge.

-There are several types of graphs, but the most common one is the directed acyclic graph (directed Graph).
-Instead, it might be characterized as being made up of a set of connected vertices (V) and edges (E).
+There are several types of graphs, but the most common one is the directed acyclic graph (directed graph).
+It contains a set of connected vertices (V) and edges (E).

 #### Types of graphs
 Graphs come in many shapes and sizes, which are described below:
-- A **line graph** is used to show how a certain attribute evolves.
+- Line graph: It shows how a particular attribute evolves.
-- An example of a **bar graph** is a comparison of quantitative variables, such as the population of different cities or the proportion of the population that is literate across the country.
+- Bar graph: It compares quantitative variables, such as the population of different cities or the proportion of the literate population across the country.

 #### Key terms
 Some terms are used, such as:
-- **Edge**- This is a line responsible for connecting two vertices to which they are linked together.
+- Edge: This is a line responsible for connecting two vertices to which they are linked together.
 We usually represent it with a line.
-- **Vertex or node**- It is formed When edges meet at an intersection.
+- Vertex or node: This is a point formed when edges meet at an intersection.
 It is a data representation.
-While designating a vertex we usually employ the use of a circle and a name must be assigned.
+While designating a vertex, we usually employ a circle, and a name must be assigned.
 You need more than one node to create a graph.
-- **Weight**-According to a sticker somewhat on the side, it's an Edge.
+- Weight: According to a sticker somewhat on the side, it is an Edge.
-- **Path**- This method is employed while moving from one point in a series to the next.
+- Path: This method moves from one point in a series to the next.

-### Graphs With Various Configurations
+### Graphs with various configurations
-1. **Directed graphs:**
-The graph's edges show the graph's orientation.
-Instead of using lines, a directed graph makes use of arrows (edges).
+1. Directed graphs: The graph's edges show the graph's orientation.
+Instead of using lines, a directed graph uses arrows (edges).
 The direction of a node's path is indicated by its arrow.
 We may either proceed in one way or the other.
-2. **Weighted Graph:**
-It usually assigns value to the graph edge.
-In most cases, the weight is used to represent the difference between the two points.
+2. Weighted Graph: It usually assigns value to the graph edge.
+In most cases, the weight represents the difference between the two points.

 ### Storing graphs in memory
 In either of the following three ways there is a possibility of storing a graph in memory: